oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 ### Identifying the Correct `private_copies` Factor
 Generally, increasing the number of private copies of an array within a loop situated in a task kernel will increase the throughput of that loop at the cost of increased memory use.
 However, in most cases, there is a limit beyond which increasing the number of private copies does not have any further effect on the throughput of the loop.
 That limit is the maximum exploitable concurrency of the outer loop.

 The correct `private_copies` factor for a given array depends on your goals for the design, the criticality of the loop in question, and its impact on your design's overall throughput.
+In the example above we can analytically determine what the value of `private_copies` should be by looking at the structure of the nested loops.
+The two nested inner loops both require memory accesses to `a`, meaning that before a second outer loop iteration can start we would have to wait for the second inner loop to finish running.
+Using a `private_copies` value of 2 allows for the second outer loop iteration to start as soon as the first inner loop finishes, allowing both inner loops to run in parallel.

 A typical design flow may be to:
-1. Experiment with different values of `private_copies`.
-Alternatively, in many cases it is possible to analytically determine what this value should be by looking at the latency and loop capacity numbers that you can find in the reports.
+1. Analyze your code to come up with an estimate as to what number of `private_copies` should give you the desired throughput and area for your design.
+Alternatively, you can rely on the compilers default heuristic, setting `private_copies` to 0, to assist with this.
+If choosing this option please note that the compiler heuristic might sometimes be wrong, in which case you will have rely on your own estimation.
 2. Observe what impact the values have on the overall throughput and memory use of your design.
 3. Choose the appropriate value that allows you to achieve your desired throughput and area goals.